Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

 </select>
 ```

-Now, you know most of fields we need to get data from a form.
-Let's start with an input of type text field.
+Now, you know most of the fields we need to get data from a form.
+Let's start with an input with type text field.
 In the previous day, we saw different types of events and today we will focus on more of _onChange_ event type which triggers whenever an input field data changes.
 Input field has by default a memory to store input data but in this section we control that using state and we implement a controlled input.
 Today we will implement a controlled input.
 We will cover uncontrolled input in a separate section.

-## Getting data from input field
+## Getting data from an input field

 So far we did not get any data from input field.
 Now, it is time to learn how to get data from an input field.
 We need on input field, event listener (onChange) and state to get data from a controlled input.
 See the example below.
 The h1 element below the input tag display what we write on the input.
 Check live [demo](https://codepen.io/Asabeneh/full/OJVpyqm).